 I know I can whine here and on Facebook and Twitter, but I really do like to at least pretend to be a mostly cheerful person and I think it would be a turn-off if I always posted these miserable and whiny posts.

 I am trying to be happy.
 Really I am.
 I’m taking time each day to be silly.
 I’m trying to identify a bit of joy each day.
 I’m finding inspirational quotes to bolster my moods.
 I’m doing arts and crafts.
 And I’m even trying to take back some of my mid-day personal time.

 Maybe what’s getting me down isn’t so much life’s stresses, but the uncertainty of my future.
 For nearly a year and a half, my future has been hazy and I don’t like it.
 Maybe once it’s a bit more clear, my mood will improve.

 I am certain that this little mood will pass, and in the meantime, I will keep faking it because one way or another, it will make me feel a bit better.

 Well, reader, I meant for this to post last night when I was feeling really down.
 And then my neighbour came by and we had a drink and a long gossip about nothing and everything (and I got her to do a silliness worksheet).
 Which cheered me up considerably.

-I am still feeling unhappy and stressed, but am glad to have had a couple hours’ respite from my condition.
+I am still feeling unhappy and stressed, but am glad to have had a couple of hours’ respite from my condition.
 And I think that the night’s laughter has carried over into today because I feel a bit happier today already than I did yesterday.
-Of course, it is the weekend which may have something to do with it.
+Of course, it is the weekend that may have something to do with it.

 I promise to have a happier post soon!
-In the mean time, thanks for letting me get it off my chest!
+In the meantime, thanks for letting me get it off my chest!